edgedb/easy-edgedb/README.md

 SELECT (NPC.name, 'Name length is: ' ++ <str>len(NPC.name));
 ```

-Don't forget that we need cast with `<str>` because `len()` returns an integer, and EdgeDB won't concatenate a string to an integer.
+Don't forget that we need to cast with `<str>` because `len()` returns an integer, and EdgeDB won't concatenate a string to an integer.
 This prints:

 ```
 {